Tango Mining (TGV) Sets New 52-Week Low at $0.02

-Tango Mining Ltd (CVE:TGV) shares hit a new 52-week low during mid-day trading on Wednesday .
-The stock traded as low as C$0.02 and last traded at C$0.02, with a volume of 1000 shares.
+Tango Mining Ltd (CVE:TGV)’s share price reached a new 52-week low during trading on Wednesday .
+The company traded as low as C$0.02 and last traded at C$0.02, with a volume of 8000 shares.
 The stock had previously closed at C$0.02.

-In related news, Director Terry Lee Tucker sold 2,000,000 shares of the firm’s stock in a transaction on Tuesday, September 18th.
+In other Tango Mining news, Director Terry Lee Tucker sold 2,000,000 shares of the firm’s stock in a transaction that occurred on Tuesday, September 18th.
 The shares were sold at an average price of C$0.02, for a total transaction of C$40,000.00.

-COPYRIGHT VIOLATION WARNING: This story was first reported by Macon Daily and is the property of of Macon Daily.
-If you are viewing this story on another publication, it was stolen and reposted in violation of US & international copyright and trademark legislation.
-The legal version of this story can be read at https://macondaily.com/2018/11/17/tango-mining-tgv-sets-new-52-week-low-at-0-02.html.
+COPYRIGHT VIOLATION WARNING: This piece of content was posted by Macon Daily and is the sole property of of Macon Daily.
+If you are reading this piece of content on another domain, it was copied illegally and reposted in violation of international copyright laws.
+The legal version of this piece of content can be accessed at https://macondaily.com/2018/11/23/tango-mining-tgv-sets-new-52-week-low-at-0-02-2.html.

 Tango Mining Limited operates as a Canadian diversified junior mining company.
 It holds three thermal coal, metallurgical and processing plant, and engineering contracts in the Ogies and Highveld coalfields, Mpumalanga province and Kliprivier coalfield, KwaZulu-Natal province in South Africa.
 The company also holds an interests in the Oena Diamond Mine, an alluvial diamond property, which is located in Northern Cape Province in South Africa; the Middlepits Project, which includes two prospecting licenses, such as PL101 and PL58 and is located in the Kgalagadi District, Republic of Botswana; the Mano River Project that consists of one 104.3 square kilometer diamond mineral exploration license located in the western part of Republic of Liberia; and the Moquita Project is located in the Province of Lunda Norte, the Republic of Angola.